 By informing policy and the public through our work, we aim to translate our research into conservation action.

-The majority of our research is conducted in Iceland, but we are spreading our work to the UK and Svalbard.
+The majority of our research is conducted in Iceland and the UK.

 Current projects include assessing whale-watching impacts, acoustic monitoring, whale distribution, changes during Covid-19 and investigating vessel strikes & entanglement.